kyverno/website/content/en/policies/pod-security/default/restrict-apparmor-profiles.md

 weight: 35
 description: >
     On supported hosts, the 'runtime/default' AppArmor profile is applied by default.
 The default policy should prevent overriding or disabling the policy, or restrict  overrides to an allowed set of profiles.
+category: Pod Security Standards (Default)
+rules:
+  - name: app-armor
+    match:
+      resources:
+        kinds:
+        - Pod
+    validate:
+      message: >-
+        Specifying other AppArmor profiles is disallowed.
+The annotation container.apparmor.security.beta.kubernetes.io must not be defined,
+        or must not be set to anything other than `runtime/default`.
+      pattern:
+        metadata:
+          =(annotations):
+            =(container.apparmor.security.beta.kubernetes.io/*): "runtime/default"

 ---

 ## Policy Definition